-You can check your heart rate by taking your pulse and counting how many times your heart beats in a minute.
+You can check your heart rate by taking your pulse and counting how many times your heart beats in 1 minute (60 seconds).

 Your heart rate varies depending on what you're doing – for example, it will be slower if you're sleeping and faster if you're exercising.

-To get your resting heart rate, you need to have been resting for at least 5 minutes before checking your pulse.
+To get your resting heart rate, you need to have been sitting still before checking your pulse.

 Finding your pulse